 There's a lot to think about when dropping out of university or changing your course.
-Find out what you need to consider before making a decision
+Find out everything you'll need to consider before making the decision

-- Career - You've changed your mind about your career direction and the course is no longer suitable.
+- Career - you've had a change of heart about the career you'd like to pursue, and the course you're on is no longer suitable.

-To avoid making a rash decision you'll need to consider the following questions.
+To avoid making a snap decision about your future, consider the following questions.

 Can I leave part way through my course?

-If you decide to leave you'll need to make an appointment with your course leader or personal tutor to inform them of your plans.
-You'll then need to fill in the necessary withdrawal form, obtained from your faculty office and submit it for approval.
-Your faculty office/course leader will then liaise with you to arrange an official leaving date.
-You need to write to Student Finance England (SFE) to inform them of your intention to withdraw from university.
+If you decide to leave, you'll need to meet with your personal tutor to inform them of your plans.
+You'll then need to obtain and fill out the necessary withdrawal forms provided by your faculty office - only once these have been submitted and approved can you arrange an official leaving date with your department.

 What are the effects of dropping out of university?

-When you withdraw from your studies you'll be liable to pay either a percentage of, or the entirety, of your tuition fees and you'll no longer be eligible for maintenance payments.
-You will also no longer qualify for student accommodation and you'll have to start paying council tax.
+When you withdraw from your studies you'll be liable to pay either a percentage of, or the entirety, of your tuition fees and you'll stop being eligible for maintenance payments.
+You will also no longer qualify for student accommodation, and you'll have to start paying council tax.

 When would I need to repay my student loan?

-- if you leave at the end of term one you will be charged 25% of the tuition fees for that academic year;
+- If you leave in the first term you will be charged 25% of the tuition fees for that academic year.

-- if you withdraw at the end of the second term you'll be charged 50%;
+- If you withdraw in the second term, you'll be charged 50%.

-- if you leave at the end of the third term you'll be accountable for 100% of the tuition fees for that year.
+- If you leave in the third term you'll be accountable for 100% of the tuition fees for the year.

 Can I change my course?

-It is possible to transfer to another course at the same university as long as the new programme has sufficient places and the transfer is agreed between your current and new departments.
-Before making your application talk to your current personal tutor and lecturers from your new course to discuss how the move could affect your career plans.
+It's possible to transfer onto a different course at the same university, as long as there's enough space for you on the new programme and the transfer is agreed between your current and new departments.
+Make sure that, when speaking to your new department, your reasons for wanting to move courses prove that you're taking your studies seriously.

-Changing courses can have financial implications so contact SFE as soon as you've made your decision to find out what your new loan entitlements are.
+Changing courses can have financial implications for a number of reasons - if you're transferring onto a longer or shorter course, for instance.
+Contact Student Finance as soon as you've made your decision to find out what your new loan entitlements are.

 Should I transfer to another university?